 Productivity experts recommend that we exercise at the beginning of the day.
 But what if you’re not a morning person or you have to be out the door so early that you can’t fit it in first thing?
 Well, you can do the next best thing and work out just before lunch.
-This is one of those productive habits with a happy side-effect.
-For me, it ended my 3 p.m. slumps.
-Suddenly, I had more energy in the afternoons and enough to keep me productive until at least 5:30 p.m.
-Because one healthy behavior influences another, exercising before lunch may help you to eat healthier at lunchtime and snack healthier at 3 p.m.
+This is one of those productive habits with a happy side-effect; it usually end those 3 p.m. slumps.
+And because one healthy behavior influences another, exercising before lunch may help you to eat healthier at lunchtime and snack healthier at 3 p.m.

 3. Set an alarm for an hour before you want to leave work

 A healthy amount of distraction isn’t a bad thing.
 As productive habits go, this one may seem counterintuitive, but it isn’t.
 When you don’t take breaks and sit at your desk all day (including for lunch), you get mentally tired.
 To compensate, your brain tries to disengage with distractions.
-My go-to distraction is YouTube.
-There are a couple of channels that I subscribe whose 10 to 15-minute videos are the perfect length for my scheduled breaks.
-I only check Facebook or Instagram on my lunch break.
 Social media gives us a dopamine fix and can manipulate your time if you’re not aware what’s happening.
 Don’t just lean on social media for your social connection.
 Connect with someone in real life.
-Having lunch or a coffee break with a co-worker you’re close to, Facetime with far-away friends and relatives, go over to LinkedIn and make some career connections.
+Have lunch or a coffee break with a co-worker you’re close to, Facetime with far-away friends and relatives, go over to LinkedIn and make some career connections.

 6. Reduce multitasking